Emblem TRA Logo

 An individual is resident in the United Republic for a year of income if the individual-

-An individual may opt to register the business name to the agency commissioned by Ministry of Trade and Industry known as Business Registration and Licensing Authority (BRELA).
+An individual may opt to register the business name to the agency commissioned by Ministry of Industry and Trade known as Business Registration and Licensing Authority (BRELA).
 The registered name can be obtained before or after application for TIN.
 The registered business name shall be indicated on the TIN certificate together with an individuals’ name showing the owners name trading as (T/A).

 A Corporation (limited Company)